 ELDP is $20/person, including all officers and employees except the manager (the teacher).

-We require parents of all students participating in the Environmental Living Program submit Media Release, Student Participation, and Liability Release forms ahead of their visit.
-These are online forms that allow parents to sign with an electronic signature.
+We require parents of all students participating in the Environmental Living Program submit Student Participation, Liability Release, and optional Media Release forms ahead of their visit.

-If you don't wish to use the electronic signatures you may download, sign, scan and return a PDF version of the release forms.
+Please download, sign, and return a PDF version of the release forms to your teacher.

 Thank you for helping us to prepare for your upcoming trip.